With nEdge policies is possible to set up customized rules to block or limit users traffic.

 Policies are available with three granularities:

-- User protocol policy: provides rules on user protocols
+- User application policy: provides rules on user applications

 - User category policy: provides rules on user categories